 A list of the low-emission zones in France is available on the Bison Futé website.

-Where can you check the temporary traffic restrictions?
+Where can you check temporary traffic restrictions?

 During pollution peaks, your local préfecture can set up temporary traffic restrictions.
 These temporary restrictions can either reduce the speed limit or limit the number of vehicles on the road, or both.

 Traffic restrictions are in the news the day before they take effect.
+Make sure you listen to the radio before traveling during summer.

 You can check out the current temporary traffic restrictions on the Laboratoire Central de Surveillance de la Qualité de l’Air website.
 On the map, click on your department to see which traffic restrictions apply.